Emurasoft/emurasoft.github.io/en/dlg/customize_markers/marker_options/index.md

 ## Prompt to remove one marker from the list check box

-When this check box is checked, EmEditor displays a prompt message box for confirmation when a user selects theDelete command from the right-click menu on the Marker toolbar.
+When this check box is checked, EmEditor displays a prompt message box for confirmation when a user selects the **Delete** command from the right-click menu on the Marker toolbar.

 ## Show or hide the markers toolbar automatically check box